-We've just updated the Oracle version of Spacewalk on http://public-yum.oracle.com to include a ULN plug-in for the spacewalk-repo-sync tool.
+We've just updated the Oracle version of Spacewalk on the Oracle Linux yum server to include a ULN plug-in for the spacewalk-repo-sync tool.
 The plug-in enables you to synchronize ULN content directly into Spacewalk channels without registering the Spacewalk server with ULN, but an active ULN account is still required.
 This allows you to register your Spacewalk server to Spacewalk itself while still receiving updates from ULN.

 The ULN plug-in was not included with the initial release of Spacewalk from Oracle.
 Depending on the configuration of your Spacewalk server, you might need to update the Spacewalk packages, specifically the spacewalk-config and spacewalk-backend-* packages.

 To configure the ULN plug-in, edit the

 /etc/rhn/spacewalk-repo-sync/uln.conf file and add login credentials for ULN.
 By default, this file is read-only by

 After you edit the configuration file, change the file permissions on the file to make it read-only (0400) by root or the user that will run the spacewalk-repo-sync tool.
 This is an important security step to protect the ULN credentials.
 By default, this script is run as the root user by the Spacewalk scheduling engine, but if you chose to run the script interactively via the command-line, you will need to ensure at least read-access to this file.

 Once the ULN plug-in is configured, you create the Spacewalk software channels and repositories in the normal way using the Spacewalk web interface.
 When you specify the URL for a ULN repository, use a URL in the following format: